Victim Personal Statements

 - The opinions of the victim or the victim's close relatives as to what the sentence should be are not relevant, unlike the consequences of the offence on them.
 Victims should be advised of this.
 If, despite the advice, opinions as to sentence are included in the statement, the court should pay no attention to them.

-- a person who has suffered harm, including physical, mental or emotional harm or economic loss which was directly caused by criminal conduct;
+A natural person who has suffered harm, including physical, mental or emotional harm or economic loss which was directly caused by a criminal offence;

-In addition to vulnerable or intimidated victims, the revised Victims' Code has introduced two further categories of victim who are entitled to receive enhanced services - victims of the most serious crime and persistently targeted victims (see Victims' Code Chapter 1 for further details).
+There are three categories of victim who are entitled to receive enhanced services - vulnerable or intimidated victims, victims of the most serious crime and persistently targeted victims (see Victims' Code Chapter 1 for further details).
 Victims in these categories are entitled to make a VPS to the police at any time prior to sentence, whether or not they make a witness statement about what happened.

 Where made, most VPS will be in addition to the usual witness statement.
 However, in some cases, the person making the VPS will not have made a witness statement.
 In all cases the VPS will be subject to the provisions of Section 9 of the Criminal Justice Act 1967.